the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-methods.md

 (pd-missing-data-methods)=
 # Missing Data Handling Methods
 Studies can be designed to be robust to missing data, such that any missingness will have a limited effect and bias on any results.
 Frequently, this is not possible.
 Thus, this sub-chapter provides an overview of some missing data handling methods.
-Additionally, discussing these methods can quickly get very technical; we will do our best to avoid using jargon and leave the technical explanations to the great, already existing, resources out there, linked in {ref}`pd-missing-data-resources`.
+Additionally, discussing these methods can quickly get very technical; we will do our best to avoid using jargon and leave the technical explanations to the great, already existing, resources out there, linked in {ref}`pd-missing-data-checklist-resources`.

 (pd-missing-data-methods-deletion)=
 ## Deletion